Ellis-Kalaidjian/E-Commerce-Analytics/README.md

 The R Script used to develop the aforementioned ETL processes can be found [here](https://github.com/Ellis-Kalaidjian/E-Commerce-Analytics/blob/main/order_data_ETL.R).

-The SQL queries used for the following analyese can be found [here](https://github.com/Ellis-Kalaidjian/E-Commerce-Analytics/blob/main/e-commerce-sql-queries-github.sql).
+The SQL queries used for the following analyses can be found [here](https://github.com/Ellis-Kalaidjian/E-Commerce-Analytics/blob/main/e-commerce-sql-queries-github.sql).

 ## Executive Summary